Are you Shocked by Hawaii’s High Cost of Living?

 For two people living in Waikiki or downtown Honolulu on Oahu you should budget $1,500 for a studio or maybe a sketchy 1-bedroom.
 Sketchy is an Aussie word I’ve been using for a little while, hope it doesn’t put you off.
 It means same thing as “dodgy”.

 Car insurance, health insurance, fire insurance, every insurance, is more expensive in Hawaii.
 If you ride a motorcycle, be prepared to sign away a good portion of your monthly income to insurance.
 The whole living in Hawaii experience is outrageously expensive and it may go against your common sense to live here – but, you may not be able to resist!

 For most folks living in the US mainland, grocery shopping will be a shocking experience.
-In 2021 you simply can’t spend less than $50 for even a few items and the regular weekly trips will run you between $150-$200.
+In 2023 you simply can’t spend less than $50 for even a few items and the regular weekly trips will run you between $200-$250.
 I can’t remember the last time I went to Costco and DIDN’T have a grocery tab over $200.
 How much does a gallon of milk cost in Hawaii?
 If you’re lucky and it’s on sale, no less than $8.

 How much does kilowatt of electricity cost in Hawaii?

-As of 2021 the average cost for one month of utilities, Hawaii has the most expensive utilities in the nation.
-On average, residents are paying $587 per month.
+As of 2023 the average cost for one month of utilities, Hawaii has historically always had the most expensive utilities in the nation.
+On average, residents are paying $612 per month.
 This obviously varies based on occupancy and usage.
 When you consider that most residences in Hawaii use electric stoves and dryers, not to mention air conditioning, the usage can get quite high.
-Your average bill for a home will be over $300 and probably more like $400.

 Water, Gas, Gasoline, Sewage, Garbage are all very expensive.